SudSara/BO/README.md

-# BO(POS back-office) - API Project
+# BO(frontend) - API Project

-This project is belongs to POS-Back Office
+This project is belongs to BO - front office project

 ## Installation